Nicosia – the divided capital of Cyprus

 Related post: The secluded but beautiful North Cyprus

 The city wall that circulates the old town has three gates in southern Nicosia; the Paphos Gate, the Famagusta Gate and the Kyrenia Gate.
-The main sights also include several handsome churches and museums like a Byzantine museum in Archbishop’s Palace.
-Ledras street, that connects the south and north sides of the old town, is a historical shopping street and considered as a sight itself.
+The main sights include several handsome churches and museums like a Byzantine museum in Archbishop’s Palace.
+Ledras street, that connects the south and north sides of the old town, is a historical commercial street, considered as a sight itself.
 Around Ledras, the old town is a network of narrow streets and alleys, lined with small shops and cafes.

 North Nicosia sights also include several stunning mosques, historical Ottoman mansions, squares and Turkish bazaars.
-There is a recommended walking tour around the city past the main sights; the route is marked with paint in the streets and there are maps of the old city and the walk almost around every corner, so it’s easy to follow.
-Don’t forget to pick up a brochure about the sights and the walking route from an info booth just next to the border.
+There is a recommended walking route around the city past the main sights; it’s marked with paint in the streets and there are maps of the old city and the walking route almost around every corner, so it’s easy to follow.
+Don’t forget to pick up a brochure about the sights and the walking route from an info booth just after crossing the border.

 The Pivo brew-house, that in addition to beer also serves hot and cold dishes and wine, has around 150 customer places and the atmosphere is warm and international.
 When in Nicosia, don’t miss out this brewpub; you’ll find it in Asklipiou street, just around 200 meters east from Ledras.
 To get to know the brewery online, check out their informative web-page.
 The owners and other staff are super friendly and welcoming, and they can show you around the brew-house, explaining how they produce their delicacies.

-Ever traveled to Nicosia, or elsewhere in Cyprus?
+Have you ever visited Nicosia, or traveled elsewhere in Cyprus?
 Share your thoughts in comments!

 Average rating / 5.
 Vote count:

 We are sorry that this post was not useful for you!